CharlesAverill/transmogrifier/README.md

 ![alternating DFA](vendor/alternating_1.png)

-[`alternating.ml`](examples/alternating.ml) initializes a teacher for this language, initiates the learning loop, and generates a C program containing a reference to the initial state, the transition function, and the accept function at [`alternating.c`](examples/alternating.c):
+[`alternating.ml`](examples/alternating.ml) initializes a teacher for this language, initiates the learning loop, and generates a C program containing a reference to the initial state, the transition function, the accept function, and a run function at [`alternating.c`](examples/alternating.c):

 ```c
 unsigned long long delta(unsigned long long, unsigned long long);